Zandrr/Zandrr.github.io/_posts/2015-12-29-Fireworks.md

 Now that we're all in the right mood, I can continue with the story.

 The first person I make eye-contact with is Mr.Grubb.
 Mr.Grubb is a 6'4" ex-military lookin' dude.
 We were pretty tight.
-He looked my right in the eye and gave me a look like: "Don't you fucking dare pull any shit today, Campbell”.
+He looked me right in the eye and gave me a look like: "Don't you fucking dare pull any shit today, Campbell”.

  I look back at him with my fantastic shit-eating grin as if to say: "Who?
 Little ole' me?
 Mr.Grubb, I would *never*!".
 But before I could give him my signature 2-eyed wink, (winking is hard) I was distracted by a small gathering of children, well they're children to me now, but at the time I guess they were just people.